mortie23/nifi-teradata/README.md

 The easiest way I found to get an instance of Nifi running is using Docker.

 To get Docker working on Windows there is a little bit of extra setup required.
+Firstly install Docker desktop using the following installation.

 [https://docs.docker.com/desktop/install/windows-install/](https://docs.docker.com/desktop/install/windows-install/)